JetBrains/teamcity-documentation/topics/detaching-build-from-agent.md

 ## Releasing build agent

-To release its current build agent, a build needs to send the `##teamcity[detachedFromAgent]` [service message](service-messages.md) (for example, via a [REST API request](#Logging+messages)).
+To release its current build agent, a build needs to send the `##teamcity[detachedFromAgent]` [service message](service-messages.md) by the means of the external software where it is running (for example, via a [REST API request](#Logging+messages)).
 We highly recommend releasing the agent only during the last build step.
 Make sure the tasks performed outside TeamCity do not require a build agent.

 After receiving this message, the agent detaches and skips all the following agentless steps, unless they have the "[_Always, even if build stop command was issued_](configuring-build-steps.md#Execution+policy)" execution policy enabled.
 If necessary, you can enable it for mandatory final steps – the agent will be released only after completing them.